itzraghavv/eduhive/README.md

 Highlight the most important features of your project:

-- ✅ User authentication (Sign up/Login)
+- ✅ Minimalistic and responsive UI with TailwindCSS and Lucide icons
-- ✅ Feature 2
+- ✅ User authentication and secure access via NextAuth & Supabase
-- ✅ Feature 3
+- ✅ Access and learn from educational videos via links without uploading.
-- ✅ Feature 4
+- ✅ Enable students to create, edit, and organize notes linked to specific videos, making learning more engaging and structured.

 Add images, GIFs, or screenshots if helpful!